pjaskulski/scans-and-transcriptions/README.md

 A simple scan and transcription viewer with the option of reading scans using the Gemini Pro 3 model (using this model via API is subject to a fee) and the ability to manually correct transcriptions.
 The application has the ability to prepare transcriptions for a series of files, but in addition, a script (to be run from the console) for reading the entire series of scans by the Gemini Pro 3 model has also been prepared.
 The Gemini API key should be stored in the `.env` file as the `GEMINI_API_KEY` environment variable (or in the `config/config.json` file under the `api_key` field).

+Application Features:
+  - Viewing scans and transcripts.
+The application assumes that the specified directory contains scan files and transcript files with identical names but with the *.txt extension.
+If a text file is missing, the application will automatically create an empty one.
+  - Creating transcripts using the LLM model (Gemini Pro 3) for the current scan or scan series.
+For scan series, the application displays all scans in the viewed directory and selects those that do not yet have a txt transcript file or that have an empty transcript file.
+This selection can, of course, be changed.
+  - Transcription files are automatically saved when moving to the next/previous file; you can also force saving by pressing the SAVE button.
+  - Transcriptions can be saved in a bulk txt file or in a docx file.
+For docx files, the application also concatenates broken words and lines into paragraphs.
+  - To facilitate verification of transcription accuracy, the application allows you to pan the scan (left mouse button), zoom in/out (mouse scroll wheel), and display a magnifying glass window at a selected location (right mouse button).
+  - Simple filters can be applied to scans: contrast enhancement and image inversion.
+  - A feature that aids verification is the ability to read the transcript aloud (this feature requires internet access).
+  - Ability to adjust the font size in the transcription field.

 ## Screenshots and description:

 Application window with a visible enlargement of the fragment (magnifying glass):